-Course Title: Education - Professional Diploma in Education
+Course Title: Education - Professional Master of Education - (Secondary School/Post-Primary Teacher Training)

 College: Arts, Celtic Studies and Social Sciences

 Duration: 2 years Full-time

 Costs: 2016/2017 Irish/EU Year 1 €6,000; Year 2 €4,800 (overall fee €10,800).

 Entry Requirements: Applications must be made through the Postgraduate Applications Centre (http://www.pac.ie/pme - Code PEC01.
 The course is designed to qualify graduates as Post-Primary Teachers (Secondary School Teachers).
 You must have, or expect to have, by the starting date of the course a primary degree completed that the Teaching Council of Ireland recognises as qualifying you to teach at least one subject in a post-primary school.
 Candidates must also complete and submit Subject (Self) Declaration Forms (SDFs) from the Teaching Council in respect of their eligibility to meet the requirements to teach their specific subjects.
 These forms are submitted with the candidate’s application through PAC.
 The Teaching Council guidelines are available on their website at http://www.teachingcouncil.ie/.
 Tel.+353 (0)1 651 7900.
 You are advised if in doubt to check your degree is recognised for teaching purposes, with the Teaching Council of Ireland.

 Closing Date: Late closing date 17 February 2017

 Next Intake: Autumn 2017.